-Many people quite naturally seek medical intervention in an attempt to cure this problem but find that after months sometimes years of varying treatments they are still left with the pain.
+Many people quite naturally seek physical therapy at clinics like Luna or medical intervention in an attempt to cure this problem but find that after months sometimes years of varying treatments they are still left with the pain.
 This is because Chronic Pain is due to changes in the Central Nervous System (Spinal cord and brain).
 The onset may be due to an injury but many people suffer from chronic pain without any cause.

 Chronic Pain is very real but because you cannot see it, sufferers often find they are not believed which in turn not only impacts on the level of pain but on their emotional well being too.

 The National Institute for Clinical Excellence recommends physical exercise combined with psychological therapy as strategies that will help people manage their Chronic Pain.

 Although it is difficult to comprehend the healing process, this takes place in the first 3-6 months therefore physical exercise will not cause any further damage.
 However, as with anyone who has not undertaken exercise for a period of time it is very important that you use PACING as a tool to guide you into your first exercise session.